futtta/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/)

 == Changelog ==

+= 1.7.25 =
+* fix for regression that saw youtu.be links in WordPress blocks break.

 = 1.7.24 =
 * Compatibility with bedrock-autoloader (thanks to Gerwin Jansen)